 There are plenty of aspects to think about when researching your next GPS system.
 The following section will discuss these considerations in greater detail.

-The display size is an important factor in finding the best GPS for your RV.
-In most cars, the built-in GPS display would be around four inches.
-However, in an RV GPS, you should be looking for screens six inches or larger.
-The larger displays are around eight inches, although you'll be able to get displays even larger than that if you look hard enough.
+The display size is an important factor in finding the best RV GPS unit.
+In most cars, the built-in GPS display would be around four inches, but for an RV GPS, you should be looking for screens between six to eight inches.
+If you own a smaller RV, a five-inch display will be ok.

 Most modern and best performing GPS systems will have plenty of extra features for you to play around with.
-Features such as Bluetooth, voice recognition, and hands-free are all features available from some of the best GPS units currently on offer.
+Features such as Bluetooth, voice recognition, and hands-free are all features available from some of the best RV GPS units.
 Other cool features include directions to the nearest camping site, car park, or service station.

 When buying your new GPS unit, you'll most likely get all the maps you need from the country you're based in.
-However, if a few years pass and you need some serious map updates because so much has changed, you should get it for free, although some manufacturers will charge an upgrade fee.
-So, finding a product that includes free map upgrades is also something to look for in your GPS system.
+However, if a few years pass and you need some serious map updates, so make sure your has a lifetime of free map updates.